Nexis-Network/homepage/content/docs/import/import-from-csv.md

    </CodeBlock>

    <Admonition type="note">
-   For more information about connecting to Exzo Network with `psql`, see [Connect with psql](/docs/connect/query-with-psql-editor).
+   For more information about connecting to Nexis Network with `psql`, see [Connect with psql](/docs/connect/query-with-psql-editor).
    </Admonition>

 2. Create the `customer` table.